Steve Ashley: Collaborations

 Ashley was a close friend and creative associate of the naturalist author and filmmaker, Roger Deakin.
 Together they worked on two of Deakin's TV documentary films, The Ballad of the Ten Rod Plot and Stable Lads, with Ashley writing and recording music for both.
 Deakin also recorded a radio interview with Ashley about his forthcoming release, Everyday Lives, for the Australian Broadcasting Corporation.

 Ashley recorded harmonica for Richard Thompson's soundtrack for the movie, Sweet Talker (1991).

 In 1981, Ashley and Leslie were joined by Dave Pegg, Simon Nicol and Bruce Rowland to perform songs from Ashley's anti-nuclear Demo Tapes songs at Cropredy Festival.
 Then in 1999, after Ashley's eight-year break from music he got up with Fairport at the Cropredy Festival to perform his song "Fire and Wine".
-In August 2007, Ashley also performed his song "Best Wishes" with Fairport at the Cropredy Festival, and again at Birmingham Town Hall – as part of Dave Pegg's 60th birthday celebrations in November 2007.
+In August 2007, Ashley also performed his song, "Best Wishes" with Fairport at the Cropredy Festival, and again at Birmingham Town Hall – as part of Dave Pegg's 60th birthday celebrations in November 2007.
 Also in November 2007, the arranger Harvey Brough invited Ashley to sing his song, "The Rough with the Smooth" to a specially written string quartet arrangement as part of Brough's 50th birthday celebrations at Union Chapel, Islington.

+In 2023 Penguin Books published Patrick Barkham's book The Swimmer: The Wild Life of Roger Deakin – a compilation of interviews with many of Roger Deakin's friends, including Steve Ashley.